 This is a syndicated repost courtesy of Money Morning.
 To view original, click here.
+Reposted with permission.
 There was really only one good thing for Apple stock investors in yesterday’s (Tuesday’s) earnings report.
-Apple Inc. (Nasdaq: AAPL) announced an unprecedented share buyback program and boosted its dividend in attempts to pacify edgy investors who have watched the company’s…
+Apple Inc. (Nasdaq: AAPL) announced an unprecedented share buyback program and boosted its dividend in attempts to pacify edgy investors who have…

 This is a syndicated repost courtesy of Money Morning.
 To view original, click here.
+Reposted with permission.
 The Dow Jones Industrial Average set another fresh high when the stock market today (Friday) opened up, thanks to a stronger-than-expected jobs report.
-Right out of the gate, the Dow was up 80.93 points, or 0.56%, at 14,410.42.
-The Standard &…
+Right out of the gate, the Dow was up 80.93 points, or 0.56%, at 14,410.42.…

 I hope you didn’t buy shares of Facebook (Nasdaq: FB).
 The valuation was always too aggressive.